Economic Advisory Council to the Prime Minister

-Economic Advisory Council to the Prime Minister of India (PMEAC) is a non-constitutional, non-permanent and independent body constituted to give economic advice to the Government of India, specifically the Prime Minister.
+Economic Advisory Council to the Prime Minister (EAC-PM) is a non-constitutional, non-permanent and independent body constituted to give economic advice to the Government of India, specifically the Prime Minister.
 The council serves to highlight key economic issues facing the country to the government of India from a neutral viewpoint.
 It advises the Prime Minister on economic issues like inflation, microfinance, and industrial output.

 History

-The PMEAC has been constituted several times since the independence of India.
+The EAC-PM has been constituted several times since the independence of India.

-In the latest occurrence, Prime minister Modi revived the body on 25 September 2017.
-Currently PMEAC chairman post is held by Bibek Debroy.
+In the latest occurrence, the council was reconstituted by Prime Minister Narendra Modi on 25 September 2017.
+Currently EAC-PM chairman post is held by S. Mahendra Dev.

+The previous chairman, Bibek Debroy, died during his tenure.
+After him, Suman Bery, who is also Vice President of Niti Aayog, was given additional charge as interim chairman.

-The previous Prime Minister's Economic Advisory Council (PMEAC) Chairman Chakravarthi Rangarajan resigned on 19 May 2014.
+The chairman before him resigned on 19 May 2014.
 He sent his resignation to the Prime Minister Manmohan Singh.He resigned following the defeat of the Congress-led UPA in the general elections 2014.

-Since the term of the PMEAC was parallel to that of the Prime Minister, with the resignation of the PM Manmohan Singh on 17 May 2014, the PMEAC also needed to resign.
+Since the term of the EAC-PM was parallel to that of the Prime Minister, with the resignation of the PM Manmohan Singh on 17 May 2014, the EAC-PM also needed to resign.

-The PMEAC headed by C Rangrajan had Saumitra Chaudhuri, V.S.
+The Council headed by C Rangrajan had Saumitra Chaudhuri, V.S.
 Vyas, Pulin B. Nayak and Dilip M. Nachane as members.

-Before this, PMEAC which was constituted on 29 December 2004, headed by Suresh Tendulkar resigned upon the completion of the then Union government's term on 21 May 2009.
+Before this, it which was constituted on 29 December 2004, headed by Suresh Tendulkar resigned upon the completion of the then Union government's term on 21 May 2009.

 Functions

-Terms of reference as defined by the PMEAC are as follows:
+Terms of reference as defined by the EAC-PM are as follows: